 Prerequisites: Graduate Standing, MKTG 504 or area approval.

 Directed independent study in selected areas of marketing.
 This course may be repeated.
 Prerequisites: MKTG 640 and approvals of marketing faculty member and chair of Marketing and E-business Department.

 An independent, applied project in a content area related to marketing intelligence designed to support and enhance the student's ability to apply graduate experience and achieve tangible outcomes.
 Students work under the supervision of faculty advisers to plan, implement, and evaluate a project for a client as part of a practical, real-world problem-solving experience.
 Prerequisites: MKTG 770 and consent of department.

 MKTG 891 MARKETING INTELLIGENCE INTERNSHIP (3)

 Supervised experience in a field setting which facilitates the application of theory and tools in marketing intelligence.
-Prerequisites: MKTG 770 and consent of department.
+Prerequisites: MKTG 770, program admission or approval of program director.